Cryanreuch, 3 Windmill Road, St Andrews, KY16 9JJ

-Sleeps 8 - Stunning is a frequently overused word in the holiday market but in the case of "Cryanreuch" it is wholly appropriate.
-This is a magnificent house set in wonderful gardens and located less than 5 minutes’ walk from the first tee of the Old Course.
+Sleeps 8 - This is a beautiful and characterful house set in wonderful gardens and located less than 5 minutes’ walk from the first tee of the Old Course.
 The house is a fine example of Arts and Crafts architecture and benefits from a generous horseshoe drive to the front with ample parking for four cars.

 Once inside, the ground floor has a spacious hall, a gorgeous drawing room with dining room off, a modern kitchen with “snug” area, a library/study, a utility room, a cloakroom and in the old servants quarters and a bathroom.
 All rooms are tastefully decorated, and the principal public rooms contain many pieces of Asian art.

 There is a lovely timber staircase with a minstrel’s gallery leading to the first floor of the house.
 Here there are four bedrooms, three with en-suite facilities.There are two double bedrooms and two with either twin or king size options.